Dismissal or redundancy

-An employee should get at least the legal minimum notice period ('statutory notice period') if:
+An employee must get at least the 'statutory notice period'.
+This is the legal minimum notice period if they:

-- they have worked for the employer for at least a month
+- have worked for the employer for at least a month

 If they have worked for the employer for: